 Shona graduated from the University of Glasgow in 2006 and has worked in small animal practice since this time.
 Having gained a breadth of experience from multidiscipline practices, Shona embarked on further training, and has since completed a General Practitioners Certificate and Post Graduate Certificate in Imaging.

 In August 2016 she was appointed as a Post Graduate Dean by the RCVS, a role which allowed he to assist newly graduated veterinary surgeons in the completion of their Professional Development Phase.

-Shona joined the University of Surrey in July 2017 as a Teaching Fellow in Small Animal Medicine and in 2021 was appointed as Head of Department of Veterinary Clinical Sciences.
+Shona joined the University of Surrey in July 2017 as a Lecturer in Small Animal Medicine and in 2021 was appointed as Head of Department of Veterinary Clinical Sciences.

 Head of Department